 Based on the report of The Joint Commission, healthcare and surgical providers have worked to put best practices in place to avoid leaving objects behind, including counting tools and sponges during surgical procedures.

 Research indicates that approximately 88 percent of RSBs occur after a surgical count of tools and sponges is declared accurate.
 As a result, recommendations were made to count surgical materials before the procedure, when new items are introduced, before closure of the body cavity, when the closure begins, and after closure of the skin.

 While leaving a surgical setting with all the materials that you started with seems easy enough, retained surgical bodies continue to plague patients and impact healthcare outcomes.
 If you are told you have an RSB, get good medical—and legal—advice.

 Aggressive Legal Representation From Experienced Medical Malpractice Attorneys In Baltimore

-If you are the victim of medical malpractice, the law firm of Schochor, Federico and Staton, P.A. is on your side.
+If you are the victim of medical malpractice, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is on your side.
 With a successful track record of negotiating and litigating satisfying compensation for patients injured by medical mistake, our legal team can help.
 Call 410-234-1000 or contact us to schedule a free consultation to discuss your options.